rails/weblog/_posts/2017-11-25-Rails-5-2-Active-Storage-Redis-Cache-Store-HTTP2-Early-Hints-Credentials.markdown

 framework in Rails 5.2, we’ve solved for the modern approach of uploading files straight to the cloud.
 Out of the box, there’s support for Amazon’s S3, Google’s Cloud Storage, and Microsoft Azure Cloud File Storage.

-If you’re dealing with images, you can create variants on-the-fly.
-If you’re dealing with videos or PDFs, you can create previews on-the-fly.
+If you’re dealing with images, you can create variants on the fly.
+If you’re dealing with videos or PDFs, you can create previews on the fly.
 And regardless of the type, you can analyze uploads for metadata extraction asynchronously.

 Active Storage was extracted from Basecamp 3 by George Claghorn and yours truly.
 So not only is the framework already used in production, it was born from production.
 There’s that Extraction Design guarantee stamp alright!